Pedagogy Project Leadership Team:

 The Pedagogy Project

 Founded in 2009, the Pedagogy Project is a faculty-led and initiated effort originating out of the College of Arts and Sciences to encourage conversation and reflections about teaching at UM.

 The Pedagogy Project is an effort originating out of the College of Arts and Sciences to encourage reflection and discussion about teaching at UM.
 With support from the African-American Studies Program and the Faculty Development Office (Office of the Provost), the Pedagogy Project currently sponsors two initiatives: a faculty discussion series and the Small Group Analysis Feedback Program.

-During the 2015-2016 academic year, the Pedagogy Project will sponsor a total of four discussion seminars, three in the fall and one in the spring semester.
+During the 2018-2019 academic year, the Pedagogy Project will sponsor a total of three discussion seminars in the fall semester.
 Each seminar will featured short "micro-talks" by UM faculty followed by a facilitated discussion.
 All faculty, staff, and graduate students are invited to attend.
 Videos of these sessions are available on the video page.

 For a list of this semester's micro-talks and other professional development sessions offered at UM, visit the Faculty Development Office page.